A Bangladeshi worker is dying from cancer. Singaporeans made sure he got his last wish to go home

 Over the next day or so, a number of administrative challenges threatened to scupper their efforts.

-With the flight ready to go, the Bangladesh High Commission called Dr Goh to ask for Mr Sikder's particulars and tell her about landing permits.
+The medical evacuation company scheduled the flight for May 24, and so the Bangladesh High Commission called Dr Goh to ask for Mr Sikder's particulars and tell her about landing permits.
 To get the permits, information on who would be receiving Mr Sikder had to be provided.

 Dr Goh tapped on her vast pool of contacts in Bangladesh – she had worked there for a few years – and asked who they could "call on to let this plane land".